 How Can Miami Construction Workers Avoid Falls and Strike Accidents?

 While the accident in Miami was just that, an accident, some workplace falls and strike accidents can be avoided if OSHA safety requirements are followed.
 The company the two workers involved in the accident in Miami worked for has not been cited by OSHA in the last 10 years, according to the Miami Herald report on the accident.
 However, many employers are not as compliant with OSHA safety standards.

 This is evident from the top safety violations OSHA handed out fines and penalties for in 2015.
 That year, fall protection was the number one cited safety violation by OSHA, and scaffolding requirement violations were number three.
 Construction workers should know what their employers are required to do to keep them safe, because they end up paying the price if proper safety precautions are not taken.

 To protect against falls, OSHA recommends construction workers always wear and use personal fall arrest equipment when working in elevated spaces, and use strong, sturdy scaffolding that has a barrier near the edges.
 Also, any holes should be securely covered and if they are not, they should be clearly marked.

 To avoid being struck by something, OSHA stresses the importance of awareness and communication.
 Strike accidents often occur in a momentary lapse of awareness or because of miscommunication, and can be avoided with hyper vigilance.
 Wearing bright clothing can also be helpful, OSHA says, so workers can be easily seen by anyone who may be approaching.

 What Happens If an Accident Does Occur?

 Construction accidents in Miami happen, but if they were the result of someone else’s negligence there is, fortunately, legal recourse.
-At Morgan & Morgan, our construction accident attorneys have been helping people in Florida for decades, and they may be able to help you hold the responsible parties accountable for your injuries sustained on the job site.
+At Morgan & Morgan, our construction accident attorney have been helping people in Florida for decades, and they may be able to help you hold the responsible parties accountable for your injuries sustained on the job site.